vmcilwain/awss3sync/README.md

     $ gem install awss3sync

-## Usage

-TODO: Write usage instructions here

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+## Releasing
+To release a new version,

+* update the version number in `version.rb`
+* tag the the code `git tag v*.*.*`
+* push the tag `git push --tags`
+* then run `bundle exec rake build`
+* `gem push pkg/awss3sync-version`

+Which will push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/awss3sync.
+Bug reports and pull requests are welcome on GitHub at https://github.com/vmcilwain/awss3sync.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).